Is there financial planning for senior living?

 This plan covers assisted living and long-term care expenses at the time services are needed, without requiring your parent to spend down their financial assets to qualify for Medicaid coverage.

-While listing and selling your parent’s home through a real estate agent is a good option, many families capitalize on real estate investments without giving up their homes.
+While selling your parent’s home through a real estate agent is a good option, many families capitalize on real estate investments without giving up their homes.
 Your parent may consider selling their home to a family member to keep it in the family, or they may want to rent their home to a family member until everyone is ready to make a long-term decision.

 It’s important to keep in mind that the sale of a property could also include a tax payment resulting from appreciating over time.
 Be sure to consult with a financial advisor or certified public accountant to fully understand the tax implications of selling a property.